 Life estates and estates in remainder are dutiable property under the Duties Act.
 Accordingly, the creation or transfer of a life estate or estate in remainder is subject to duty under the Duties Act unless an exemption applies.

 Where the creation or transfer of a life estate or estate in remainder is not exempt, its dutiable value needs to be determined.
-We currently use a money table for life estate prepared by the South Australian Revenue Office to determine the value of the life estate or estate in remainder.
+We currently use a money table for life estate, prepared by the South Australian Revenue Office, to determine the value of the life estate or estate in remainder.
 We then use this to calculate duty.

-The testator intends that a trustee(s) holds the property in accordance with the terms of the testamentary trust for specified beneficiaries.
+The deceased intends that a trustee(s) holds the property in accordance with the terms of the testamentary trust for specified beneficiaries.
 At some future time, the trustee will distribute the property to those beneficiaries.

-The exemption in s42 does not apply to the second transfer given the trustee is no longer the legal personal representative of the deceased.
-The transfer may, however, be exempt from duty under other exemptions in the Duties Act (e.g. s36 or 36A).
+The exemption in s42 does not apply to the second transfer given the trustee is no longer the executor.
+The transfer may, however, be exempt from duty under other exemptions in the Duties Act (e.g. s36 or s36A).
 This will depend on the type of testamentary trust and the circumstances of the transaction.